Liliaceae: Lily Family — Calochortus (Mariposa Lilies)

 Notes:

-Extremely variable in its coloration (white, yellow, pink, purple or even dark red) and markings, but most commonly white with pinkish markings, this is exceptionally beautiful even by mariposa lily standards.
-Petals have a large red blotch near the base with a second paler blotch above.
+This is exceptionally beautiful even by mariposa lily standards.
+Extremely variable in its coloration (white, yellow, pink, purple or even dark red), but most commonly white with pinkish markings.
+Petals have a large red blotch near the base, with a second paler blotch above.
 Petals are sparsely hairy near their base.
-The nectary is more or less square with short yellow hairs.
+The nectary is more or less square, with short yellow hairs.
+Photos #2 and 4 by CJH.